• Skip to content

 Learn from the experts

 Our courses reflect current leading law research and practice in innovative ways.
-You'll be taught by a team who often balance teaching with external positions in law firms and chambers, and research.
+You’ll be taught by a team who often balance teaching with external positions in law firms and chambers, as well as undertaking research.

-This brings emphasis on exploring the relationship between law and justice in the social context and excellent networking and employability opportunities to our students.
+This puts the emphasis on exploring the relationship between law and justice in a social context, as well as providing you with networking and employment opportunities.

 What our graduates say